We’ll look at the overall design, filter efficiency, speed of filtration, water taste, and common questions about the products.

 PUR FILTERS | By comparison, PUR’s faucet filter is certified to reduce over 80 contaminates, which also includes 99% of lead.
 See the full list of removed contaminants here.

-If lead is an important contaminant to address, I would recommend the faucet filters over the pitcher filters (unless you upgrade to the PUR Lead Reduction filter, as that is the only free-standing filter that is designed to tackle lead contaminants).
+If lead is an important contaminant to address, I would recommend the faucet filters over the pitcher filters (unless you upgrade to the PUR Lead Reduction filter or Brita Long Last filter).

 Brita On-Tap Filter Finishes